mturley/uxd-exercises/README.md

 * I could keep going, and make the two services themselves return Promises to make this all easier, but I think I've made my point, so I'll stop here... it's just `1 + 2 === 3` after all.
 * [95526dd](https://github.com/mturley/uxd-exercises/commit/95526dd61dd9f4b20602997c542f5d293d56c78a): Added unit tests (involved giving each remoteMathService file a `module.exports` declaration)

-### Exercise 2
+### Exercise 2 - Vanilla CSS

-My solution HTML and CSS for this exercise are located at `ex2/box.html` and `ex2/box.css` respectively.
+My solution HTML and CSS for this exercise are located at `ex2/box.html` and `ex2/box.css`.
 You can simply view the `box.html` file in a browser directly from your local filesystem, or point a web server at it.

 The page is fully responsive, a CSS media query changes some styles at screen widths below 450px.
-Shrink your browser window to see the "mobile mode" of the page.
+Shrink your browser window or use the Chrome Dev Tools "Device Mode" to see the "mobile version" of the page.

 I have copied the requirements for this exercise from the PDF to `ex2/REQUIREMENTS.md` for reference.
 I have also provided screenshots of my solution in both desktop and mobile modes at `ex2/box-screenshot-desktop.png` and `ex2/box-screenshot-mobile.png`.

-### Exercise 3
+### Exercise 3 - Sample Project

 The `ex3` subdirectory is an **[npm](https://www.npmjs.com/)** package containing a small web application built with the following stack: